Trogsoft/ectobi/README.md

 ## What about outputs?

 You'll be able to select how you want to output.
 That might be updating a master Excel file, or it might be running a script which produces a PowerPoint presentation.
-You'll be able to put the data into PowerBI, and Ectobi will have its own web-based reporting suite, as well as an app for mobile, tablet and even wall mounted monitors.
+You'll be able to put the data into PowerBI, and Ectobi will have its own web-based reporting suite, as well as an app for mobile, tablet and even wall mounted screens or kiosks.

 ## Sounds complicated.
 How usable will it be?